beakerbrowser/beakerbrowser.com/_docs/apis/experimental-datpeers.md

 ## Lab API

-This is a "Lab API."
+This is a [Lab API](/docs/guides/using-lab-apis.md).
 You must opt into the API by including the following in your [dat.json](manifest.html):

 ```json
 {